Skip to main content

 Set HTTP Method

-Specify the HTTP method (GET, POST, etc.) in the Method field
+Specify the HTTP method (GET, POST, PATCH, DELETE, or LIST) in the Method field

 5